-The best Delta business credit card is the Delta SkyMiles® Gold Business American Express Card because it has a $0 annual fee the first year ($99 after), and offers a 50,000-mile bonus when you spend $2,000 in the first 3 months.
-Plus, you’ll earn 2 miles / $1 on all Delta purchases, on eligible U.S. purchases for advertising in select media, on eligible U.S. shipping purchases, on dining at restaurants and 1 mile / $1 on everything else.
+One of the best Delta business credit cards is the Delta SkyMiles® Gold Business American Express Card because it has a $0 introductory annual fee the first year ($99 after) and offers a 50,000-mile bonus when you spend $2,000 in the first 3 months.
+Plus, you’ll earn 1 - 2 miles per $1 spent, depending on the type of purchase.

 All of the Delta business credit cards have a few benefits in common.
 They all offer a free checked bag and priority boarding on Delta flights.
 And they give a 20% statement credit on eligible Delta in-flight purchases.

 Earn 50,000 miles after spending $2,000 in the first 3 months.
 2 miles per $1 spent on Delta purchases, on U.S. purchases for advertising in select media, U.S. shipping, 2 miles per $1 at restaurants, 1 mile per $1 on all other purchases. $0 intro annual fee the first year ($99 after).